 Minister Jaczek’s leadership in the health sector has earned her numerous awards, including the Distinguished Service Award from the Association of Local Public Health Agencies, the In Celebration of Women Award from York Region, and the Helen Keller Award by the Canadian Foundation for Physically Disabled Persons for her contributions to hearing and visually impaired Ontarians.
 She has also received the Ontario Psychological Association Public Service Award, the Ontario Medical Association Life Membership Award, the Award for Planning Excellence in Environmental Planning from the Canadian Institute of Planners, and the Outstanding Alumni Mentor Award from the University of Toronto’s Public Health Sciences Alumni Association.

-Minister Jaczek holds a medical degree and Master of Health Sciences from the University of Toronto, and a Master of Business Administration from the Schulich School of Business, York University.
+Minister Jaczek holds a medical degree and a Master of Health Sciences from the University of Toronto as well as a Master of Business Administration from the Schulich School of Business at York University.

 - (December 16, 2021)